Psychology in UX Design: How Well Do You Know Your User?

 Another important psychological factor when it comes to user experience design is empathy.
 You need to understand the value of your products to your customers: how they feel both while using them, and about the overall experience.

 That’s not to say it’s simply feeling sorry for someone who is frustrated with or just can’t understand your application.
 It boils down to putting yourself in their position, and trying to imagine what they need to do with your product, how the design links their problem and your problem-solving product, and how to help them get to the solution.

-According to a group of Sydney-based web design experts, the key is to be in sync with your users, because there is often a gap between what we design and the people who actually use it.
+The key is to be in sync with your users, because there is often a gap between what we design and the people who actually use it.
 It’s up to you as a designer to do your best to bridge that gap, and you can only do that by empathically connecting with your customer base.

 Your user’s memory is complex, but their recall is limited

 In order to remember something, the human mind reconstructs memories.
 This explains why you could get four different versions of the same event from four different people.

 Translating this knowledge into UX design, you mustn’t force users to remember too many steps when they use your product.
 If there are too many steps to recall, they are bound to forget a few.

 It’s essential that your designs respect the restrictions of the brain’s cognitive load.
 If a user is forced to think too much in order to complete a task, they’re likely to avoid it in the future, or to forget steps and become frustrated if they do try it again.
 Frustration does not create an optimal user experience.